Holographic fluids: a thermodynamic road to quantum physics: Second Law-compatible Korteweg fluids: Liu procedure

-The inequality of the Second Law is obtained with the entropy balance, \re{balentloc}, considering physical conditions as constraints.
-In our case, these constraints are the fundamental balances, \re{nlf_bmassloc}, \re{nlf_bmomloc} and \re{nlf_balenerloc}.
+The inequality of the Second Law is obtained with the entropy balance [Eq.~\re{balentloc}] considering the physical conditions as constraints.
+In our case, these constraints are the fundamental balances [Eqs.~\re{nlf_bmassloc}, \re{nlf_bmomloc}, and \re{nlf_balenerloc}].

-If the functional form of a constitutive function is given, like the Korteweg pressure \re{Kortp_eqn}, then the Second Law can be used to test its thermodynamic compatibility.
+If the functional form of a constitutive function [e.g., the Korteweg pressure in Eq.~\re{Kortp_eqn}] is given, the Second Law can be used to test its thermodynamic compatibility.
 However, the Second Law can be used constructively, and one can obtain the most general form of the constitutive functions that is allowed considering the Second Law and the given constraints.
 The generality of the conditions determines the generality of the result.
-If the conditions are only the basic balances, then the constitutive functions are universal, independent of material composition, and depend only on the representative capability of the constitutive state space.
+If the conditions are only the basic balances, the constitutive functions are universal, independent of material composition, and depend only on the representative capability of the constitutive state space.

+{The mathematical methods solve the conditional inequality with reducing that to an algebraic problem.
+In the Colemann-Noll procedure the constraints are substituted directly into the inequality, \cite{ColNol63a}.
+The Liu procedure combines the inequality and constraints with the help of multipliers, \cite{Liu72a}.
+The usage of multipliers is based on Farkas' lemma, a fundamental theorem of optimisation theory, \cite{Far894a,Far02a}.
+The connection of Liu procedure and Farkas' lemma was recognised by Hauser and Kirchner, \cite{HauKir02a}.
+Colemann-Noll and Liu procedures are equivalent, a detailed comparative study is \cite{MusEta01a}.}